Summer in Budapest: Weather & 23 Best Things to Do (2026)

 What to Wear in Summer in Budapest

-As it is hot in Budapest in summer, you can wear summer clothes, like T-Shirts, shorts, skirt, summer dresses, sandals, sunhat and sunglasses.
+As it is hot in Budapest in summer, you can wear summer clothes, like T-shirts, shorts, skirt, summer dresses, sandals, sunhat and sunglasses.

+Even in the evenings and at night the weather is warm, so you will not feel cold.
 In June, you might need a sweater in the evenings, but in July and August, it will be too warm to need any jumper.

 Public Transport in Budapest